inulogic/HAProxy.StreamProcessingOffload.AgentFramework/README.md

     Use your own Startup class if the Host is also serving Web content.

-3. See examples/haproxy to configure haproxy
+3. See [example/haproxy](example/haproxy) to see how to configure haproxy.
+You will find extended information in the section 2 of the [specification](https://github.com/haproxy/haproxy/blob/master/doc/SPOE.txt).